Bylaws

 Section 3: These privacy policies may only be modified by a majority vote of all Board Members

-Approved by CLAG Board of Directors, 10th day of April, 2014
+Recommended by CLAG Board of Directors, 21st day of March, 2025

 JLAG's Ten Most Popular Articles by Requests Since 2010